Dimateos12/PAI/README.md

   - Utilize React to create a responsive and aesthetically pleasing user interface.

 - **Authentication and Authorization:**
-  - Implement authentication and authorization mechanisms, e.g., using JWT.
+  - Implement authentication and authorization mechanisms using JWT.

 - **API Communication:**
   - Use RESTful API for communication between the frontend and backend.